Bangladeshi Americans: States, cities, and metro areas by population

-There are 272,338 Bangladeshi in the country, whereas 256,681 of them are reported as Bangladeshi origin, and the rest are reported as mixed.
+There are 272,338 Bangladeshis in the country, whereas 256,681 of them are reported as Bangladeshi origin, and the rest are reported as mixed.
 Bangladeshi Americans are largely concentrated in metropolitan areas in the Northeast, Mid-Atlantic, and Great Lakes regions of the country, especially working-class neighborhoods and suburbs.
 There are smaller concentrations in states such as Texas, California, and Nevada.

 The states with the highest percentages of Bangladeshi Americans are: